WordPress/gutenberg/docs/data/data-core-editor.md

 Selected block.

-### getFirstMultiSelectedBlockUid
+### getMultiSelectedBlockClientIds

-Returns the unique ID of the first block in the multi-selection set, or null if there is no multi-selection.
+Returns the current multi-selection set of block client IDs, or an empty array if there is no multi-selection.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.

 *Returns*

-First unique block ID in the multi-selection set.
+Multi-selected block client IDs.

-### getLastMultiSelectedBlockUid
+### getMultiSelectedBlocks

-Returns the unique ID of the last block in the multi-selection set, or null if there is no multi-selection.
+Returns the current multi-selection set of blocks, or an empty array if there is no multi-selection.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.

 *Returns*

+Multi-selected block objects.

+### getFirstMultiSelectedBlockClientId

+Returns the client ID of the first block in the multi-selection set, or null if there is no multi-selection.

+*Parameters*

+ * state: Editor state.

+*Returns*

+First block client ID in the multi-selection set.

+### getLastMultiSelectedBlockClientId

+Returns the client ID of the last block in the multi-selection set, or null if there is no multi-selection.

+*Parameters*

+ * state: Editor state.

+*Returns*

-Last unique block ID in the multi-selection set.
+Last block client ID in the multi-selection set.

 ### isFirstMultiSelectedBlock

-Returns true if a multi-selection exists, and the block corresponding to the specified unique ID is the first block of the multi-selection set, or false otherwise.
+Returns true if a multi-selection exists, and the block corresponding to the specified client ID is the first block of the multi-selection set, or false otherwise.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * uid: Block unique ID.
+ * clientId: Block client ID.

 *Returns*